 "Given the importance that thinking plays in the success or failure of your business, it is vital to analyse how much time you and your team put aside to really think.”

-The next two stages of the creative process involve selecting the best idea.
+The next two stages of the creative process (as proposed by Mihaly Cxikszentmihlyi) involve selecting the best idea.

 3. Insight — The 'Aha!' moment when the puzzle starts to fall together.